Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/staff-of-the-adder.md

 aliases: ["Staff of the Adder"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-203
+BookSource: "Dungeon Master's Guide p.
+203"
 ---
 # Staff of the Adder
 *Staff, major, uncommon (requires attunement by a cleric, druid, or warlock)*